- 6 Tips to Beating PayPal Scams

-While there are several tactics scammers use, some are more common than others.
+While scammers use several tactics, some are more common than others.
 It's vital to stay educated on any new scams lurking so you can better prepare for them and protect yourself.

 Account Suspension Scam

 If you get an email that says your account is in danger of getting suspended, you may be the target of attempted fraud.
-It’s common for thieves to make it look as if an email is coming from PayPal and then put a threatening message in it in an attempt to get an emotional reaction.
+It's common for thieves to make it look like an email is coming from PayPal and then put a threatening message in it to get an emotional reaction.

 These emails may also request your account password.
-PayPal doesn’t ask for login information over email.
-These spoof emails may also include a link to a site that looks a lot like the real PayPal site, hoping you enter your login credentials there.
+PayPal doesn't ask for login information over email.
+These spoof emails may also include a link to a site that looks much like the real PayPal site, hoping you enter your login credentials there.

 Fake PayPal Payment Notification Email